 UrinCheck - 7 Parameter - Urine Adulteration - Test Strip

 UrinCheck ADT-7 is a rapid test for the determination of diluted or adulterated urine specimens.
 Read results by comparing colors on the test strip’s reactive pads to the color chart on the bottle label.
 A central pre-screen for any drug testing program, UrinCheck ADT-7 tests for: creatinine, nitrite, glutaraldehyde, pH, specific gravity,oxidants/bleach, and pyridinium chlorochromate.
+Note: This test provides a preliminary screen only.
+A more specific alternate chemical method must be used in order to obtain a confirmed analytical result.
+Abnormal results should be sent to a laboratory for confirmation.
+Specimen Validity Tests are not considered medical devices as defined in the Food Drug &Cosmetic Act; therefore, they do not require FDA clearance.

 Our bodies produce a daily amount of creatinine in relation to our muscle mass.
 This Creatinine amount can be considered a "constant" in validating normal human urine.
 A urine specimen with creatinine levels of less than 5 mg/dL is an indication of substitution of other non-urine liquids (ex: apple juice, etc) .
 These ranges are affected by age, sex, diet, muscle mass and local population distribution.
 However, samples with a creatinine level of lower than 20mg/dL should be considered diluted.